-about, you know, 20 or so and she was in this large group of people, like a room a little smaller than this one.
+And there was a young woman.
+She was maybe about, you know, 20 or so and she was in this large group of people, like a room a little smaller than this one.
 And she was saying, "Wait a minute.
 I don't get it.
 So he was kidnapped and then he died and they buried him as a chief.
 I don't get it.
 Why is this an important story?"
 And what happened was that all of the different people in the room started to talk about the different legal principles, started to talk about authority, started to talk about decision-making, started to talk about economic relations with the Haida.
 So there were all of these different things involving internal legal relations and political relations and economic relations, as well as international relations with other Indigenous Peoples.
-And what that was, was she was given an opportunity to learn through

-- 1 questioning and people responded to that.
-And what they 2 were doing was, in those interactions with one another, 3 creating legal knowledge, building on resources from the 4 past but making sure that happened in the present day so 5 that it was capable of dealing with present day kinds of 6 problems.
-7 DR. HADLEY FRIEDLAND: So I wanted to 8 clarify my contract on a cow statement for customary law.
-9 My point is that it's customary to have contracts on paper, 10 and that there's probably nothing that would make the 11 contract unenforceable if it was written on the side of a 12 cow, but it's not custom.
-So there's things that we 13 consider legitimate, right, that seem to make sense and 14 signal that things make sense.
-15 I just needed to clarify that because it's a 16 public record.
-17 DR. VAL NAPOLEON: So we have a two-minute 18 video.
-19 DR. HADLEY FRIEDLAND: Yeah.
-Can I quickly 20 21 DR. VAL NAPOLEON: Yeah, go ahead.
-22 DR. HADLEY FRIEDLAND: Okay.
-And so when we 23 look at these five sources, the other thing John Borrows does say is, he said,
+And what that was, was she was given an opportunity to learn through were doing was, in those interactions with one another, creating legal knowledge, building on resources from the creating legal knowledge building on resources from the creating regar knowledge, building on resources from the past but making sure that happened in the present day so that it was capable of dealing with present day kinds of problems.
+DR. HADLEY FRIEDLAND: So I wanted to clarify my contract on a cow statement for customary law.
+My point is that it's customary to have contracts on paper, and that there's probably nothing that would make the contract unenforceable if it was written on the side of a cow, but it's not custom.
+So there's things that we consider legitimate, right, that seem to make sense and signal that things make sense.
+I just needed to clarify that because it's a public record.
+DR. VAL NAPOLEON: So we have a two-minute video.
+DR. HADLEY FRIEDLAND: Yeah.
+Can I quickly DR. VAL NAPOLEON: Yeah, go ahead.
+DR. HADLEY FRIEDLAND: Okay.
+And so when we look at these five sources, the other thing John Borrows